mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 ## Capabilities

 - Index tasks.
-- Enable your end users to ask questions related to project tracking and task infomration in Copilot.
+- Enable your users to ask questions related to project tracking and task information in Copilot.
+For example:
-   - Identify tasks that haven't been assigned yet across all my projects.
+   - Identify tasks that haven't been assigned across all my projects.
-   - Check whether there are any overdue tasks in **Client Presentation** project.
+   - Identify any overdue tasks in a project.
    - Summarize my tasks for the next two weeks.
 - Use [semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.